Holographic fluids: a thermodynamic road to quantum physics: Introduction

-As we have seen, for Newtonian gravity, for Euler and Korteweg fluids, the origin of classical holographic property is connected to the Second Law, to nonequilibrium thermodynamics.
-The relation to the Second Law is well expected in the case of simple Euler fluids in local equilibrium and can be understood in capillarity phenomena, where a thermodynamic potential is allowed to depend on the gradient of density as well.
-The purpose of this paper is to analyse the reverse relation:
+As we have seen, for Newtonian gravity and for Euler and Korteweg fluids, the origin of the classical holographic property is connected to the Second Law of thermodynamics and to nonequilibrium thermodynamics.
+The relation to the Second Law is well expected in the case of simple Euler fluids in local equilibrium and can be understood through capillarity phenomena, in which a thermodynamic potential is also allowed to depend on the density gradient.
+The purpose of this paper is to analyze the reverse relation,

 and classify the related conditions.
-We will see that here the relations -- from a mathematical point of view -- are not analogies: superfluids are particular Korteweg fluids, and Madelung fluids are particular superfluids.
+We will see that from a mathematical point of view, the relations are not analogies: superfluids are particular Korteweg fluids, and Madelung fluids are particular superfluids.

-There is a conceptual question in the background.
-How could one connect thermodynamics to gravity and also, more fundamentally, to quantum mechanics?
-Can a theory be understood as a result of emergent, collective behaviour of particulate matter connected to individual particles (Schrödinger equation) and pure fields (gravity)?
+There are underlying conceptual questions: How can one connect thermodynamics to gravity and, more fundamentally, to quantum mechanics?
+Can a theory of individual particles (Schrödinger equation) and pure fields (gravity) be based on the emergent, collective behaviour of particulate matter?

 The fundamental balances and the Second Law inequality are universal and independent of the material's structure.
 The methodology of nonequilibrium thermodynamics is general and applicable to both particulate matter and fields.
-If the analysis aims to separate the universal and the structure-dependent aspects, then thermodynamics is prior to statistical physics.
-A particular material structure, e.g. material composed of rigid particles with vacuum interactions, introduces additional mathematical conditions which can and must be compatible with the more general universal considerations.
-One of the most remarkable consequences and a justification of the thermodynamic methodology is that the nondissipative part of the field equations emerges in an Euler-Lagrange form, as functional derivatives, without any variational principles, \cite{VanKov20a}.
+If the analysis aims to separate the universal and structure-dependent aspects, then thermodynamics is primary compared to statistical physics.
+Particular material structures (e.g., a material composed of rigid particles with vacuum interactions) introduce additional mathematical conditions that must be compatible with the more general universal considerations.
+One of the most remarkable consequences and a justification of the thermodynamic methodology is that the nondissipative part of the field equations emerges in a Euler--Lagrange form as functional derivatives without any variational principles \cite{VanKov20a}.